How to Apply for VA Educational Benefits

 If you have questions regarding your VA Educational Benefit, please contact the Department of Veterans Affairs: 1-888-GI-BILL-1 (1-888-442-4551) or submit a question electronically through Ask a Question.

-Stevens Institute of Technology participates in the Yellow Ribbon program.
+Stevens Institute of Technology participates in the Yellow Ribbon program for the Fall and Spring semesters.

 View current VA pay rates here.